 3.31 On 18th October 2021, Economy Minister Vaughan Gethin spoke of the 'significant challenge' of retaining and attracting talent to support the country's economy.
-The Welsh Government is launching a drive to persuade more young people to remain in their homeland amid growing contests.

-dropping to worryingly low levels.
+The Welsh Government is launching a drive to persuade more young people to remain in their homeland amid growing contests that the percentage of working-age citizens is dropping to worryingly low levels.
 Ministers fear that unless the "brain drain" is stopped - and more talented people can be attracted in - within a few decades the country may struggle to pay the bills to look after its ageing population.